Voyanara/avito-laravel-client/README.md

 ### Usage

-You have some options to use the Avito API client in your Laravel application:
+You have several options for using the Avito API client in your Laravel application:
 #### Using the Facade

+To use the Avito API client via a facade, you can call methods directly on the AvitoClient facade.

+Example:
 ```php
 public function action(AvitoClient $client)
 {